-Fast forward to the end of 2017 and the 'Byron's Gin' range was launched, with two new gins from Speyside Distillery which use some of the botanicals found by Andy:
+Fast forward to the end of 2017 and the 'Byron's Gin' range was launched, with two new gins from Speyside Distillery which use botanicals selected by Andy and Sandy:

 - Melancholy Thistle includes Sweet vernal-grass, Scots Pine, Rowan, Downy Birch and Aspen - which all grow in the Distillery Gardens or environs - with added Juniper.